Disclaimer

 Experts indicate two main reasons for this; first, changing perspectives about teenage pregnancy has led to an increase in support for pregnant teens because many no longer see anything intrinsically wrong with teen parenting.
 Simply put, supporting adolescent parents does not necessarily equate to encouraging teen pregnancy.
 The second reason for rising teenage pregnancies is that teens may be more open to motherhood after witnessing their own mothers’ severe health challenges because they put off having children until later in life.
 Studies have shown that women who postpone childbearing to after 35 do face some special risks, including miscarriage, premature delivery and stillbirth, gestational diabetes, and various other prenatal abnormalities.
 Thus, support for teenage mothers appears to be outweighing the stigma that is typically associated with adolescent parenthood.
 However, the issue of implementing deterrents to adolescent unplanned pregnancy or teen pregnancy prevention initiatives is still very much the preferred response for many families, community-based organizations and governments.

 I believe we need a combination of support protocols for teenage mothers and adolescent pregnancy prevention strategies.
 The two concepts do not have to be totally opposed to each other.
 I am a prolife advocate; therefore, I have a moral dilemma with abortion, especially when there is no immediate medical threat to the life of both mother and child that prevents the mother from carrying the child to full term.
 Support for adolescent parents means that they stand a better chance of leading healthy and productive lives for themselves and providing a good upbringing for their children.
-Moreover, an increase in adolescent pregnancy prevention campaigns must realistically addresses the prevailing view among teens that premarital sex is now a way of life.
+Moreover, an increase in adolescent pregnancy prevention campaigns must realistically address the prevailing view among teens that premarital sex is now a way of life.
 In addition, the issue of contraceptive use is critical to this fight, along with the recognition that conservative abstinence-only programmes may not be working.
 An adoption of a more liberal approach to teenage sexuality and reproductive health by parents, social services, educational institutions and governments can result in a more sexually prudent and informed teenager who is better equipped to make safer decisions about their sexuality.
 What is ultimately needed is the suspension of taboo approaches to teenage sexuality in favour of truthful and open dialogue between stakeholders and teenagers.

 Reflections: Second entry